 The Unisource industrial hose line is among the industry’s most comprehensive, covering nearly every common industrial application.

 Industrial hose is intended for use in all of America’s heavy industries.
 Uses run the gamut from heavy construction to mining, tank truck service to chemical handling, oil refining to food processing, and much more.
-Usually consisting of a tube, reinforcing, and cover, these hoses can fall under the classification of rubber, plastic, silicone, or combinations of these.
+A tube, reinforcing, and cover is the standard construction, and are constructed of either rubber, plastic, silicone, or combinations of these.

-We also offer hoses made from PTFE and FEP materials, providing our distributors with a comprehensive assortment of hoses.
-In addition, check out our hose product lineup for specialty industries including…cryogenic and compressed gas, flex connectors for HVAC applications, Sanitary hose and fittings, and oil and gas industry hose and fittings.
+PTFE and FEP materials are also available, so we can provide our distributors with a comprehensive assortment of hoses.
+Check out our hose product lineup for specialty industries including…cryogenic and compressed gas, flex connectors for HVAC applications, Sanitary hose and fittings, and oil and gas industry hose and fittings.

 Unisource Manufacturing Inc. is a member of NAHAD–The Association for Hose and Accessories Distribution, giving our employee team and distributors with the latest in information and technology.